garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

     * - Sr. No.
       - Description
     * - | (1)
       - | Specify appender definition used for outputting application log.
-In the above example, an appender to be output to a file has been considered; however the appender used should be as per the system requirements.
+In the above example, an appender to be output to a file has been specified, however the appender used should be consider as per the system requirements.
         | **[Location to be customized for each project]**
     * - | (2)
       - | Specify logger definition for application log.
 When creating ExceptionLogger, if any logger name is not specified, the above settings can be used as is.